Three Song Settings Recorded At Steventon

 After a fitting and highly significant performance in the author’s birthplace of Steventon in June 2017, Philip’s Jane Austen Suite was enjoyed again at another venue strongly connected with her.

-The concert is to be repeated by the same excellent performers at Chawton House Library in October – more news of this to follow.
+The concert was repeated by the same excellent performers at Chawton House Library in Hampshire, UK, on Saturday 7 October 2017.

 CD Of Philip’s Music Now Available

 A brand new CD of Philip’s music has been completed and is now available.